Interests

 Experience

-I have over a decade of experience in Machine Learning and Signal Processing with applications in the domains of video, audio, manufacturing and, more recently, music.
+I have over a decade’s experience in AI, Machine Learning and Signal Processing, and their application to music analysis and generation, video & audio analytics and gaming among other areas.
 Here I describe my notable past and ongoing projects …

 Music Recommendation